Common household mold

-Most Aspergillus variations can exert an adverse impact upon the health of those frequently exposed to said lifeform.
-Ailments can range in severity to minor and untoward to potentially life-inhibiting when other factors such as the afflicted subject’s age and general health are also considered.
+Most Aspergillus variations can exert an adverse impact on the health of those frequently exposed to said lifeform.
+Ailments can range in severity from minor and untoward to potentially life-inhibiting when other factors such as the afflicted subject’s age and general health are also considered.
 That said, common maladies attributed to Aspergillus mold exposure include:

 The fungus is also capable of causing a significant infection known as aspergillosis.
 This malady occurs when an individual’s immune system grows especially sensitive to associated mold spores.